HydraDancer/hydradancer_fw_legacy/enumeration/README.md

 To know if a device is recognized by the host ToE (Target of Evaluation) we behave as a USB device until the host ToE sends us a setConfiguration().

-The top board is connected to the Evalutor (the computer running the evaluation) and the bottom board to the ToE.
+The top board is connected to the Evaluator (the computer running the evaluation) and the bottom board to the ToE.

-the `host-controller` is the software running on the Evalutor.
+the `host-controller` is the software running on the Evaluator.
 It controls the enumeration process.

 The enumeration process works as follow :